tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 This is actually how I learned English as a teenager, not even joking.
 I was so fed up with the quality of subtitles in my native language that one day I just decided to switch and start watching anime with English subs.
-It was insanely hard at first and I would spend hours looking up every word in a dictionary.
+It was insanely hard at first, and I would spend hours looking up every word in a dictionary.
 However, after a few months I only had to look up a couple words here and there.

 If you are serious about learning Japanese, don't use English subtitles.